 A Creative Commons copywright applies

 Just as is the case with Robin (Hood) and (King) Arthur, the name itself of (St) George turns out to be the key to the origin of the mythology, not that here for once etymology has not been to the fore in attempts to identify who/what is this figure.
 That the hitherto assumed Greek etymology is mistaken should have been apparent from the mundanity of the meaning: ‘rustic’ / ‘farmer’ is hardly befitting.
 There will have been translation into Greek, because Greek was the lingua franca of the eastern Roman Empire.
 Instead, the origin appears to be two closely related (almost antonymic) Gaelic words: giorghal, ‘brave, fearless, strong’, which are of course the key qualities of St George, envisaged, as he was, as a soldier; and giorac, ‘cause of fear, dread, panic’, which would be apposite in reference to the ‘monster’ adversary.
 Giorghal also has the meaning ‘feat of arms’, which would indicate the conflict and that it is an important test.
 A cluster of quite a number of inter-related words show the deep etymology is also Gaelic and is not borrowing from another language.
 Inherent in the etymology, it seems, is the notion of a protagonist and his adversary.
 The historical background — to the mythology, that is, not to the figure of St George as a real personage, which he was not — is that the emperor Constantine was key to establishing Christianity in Palestine, and having long been based in northern Britain where ancient mythological customs and figures were co-opted by Christianity, it seems he may have brought namings from Britain to Palestine to re-name and appropriate a local cult there.
+Then again, the most ancient ‘Celtic’ mythology was to some degree pan-European, so it may have been an influence emanating from elsewhere, and possibly a common mythological substrate apparent from similar beliefs of military personnel from different parts of Europe as they mixed together in Palestine.
 Inasmuch as St George is any importation to Britain, it seems to be a re-import of what was here already in pre-Christian guise.
 Once again — as with Robin Hood and King Arthur — it’s regeneration lore: the usurping of the ‘old king’ by the ‘new king’, in a sympathetic magic ritual of spilling the blood of the earthly manifestation of the deity on to the land to make it fertile.

 The confusion and obscurity of St George’s origin once again (as with Robin Hood and King Arthur) suggests an ancient one, with the etymology either not the same as for the eponymous common ‘Christian’ name or its precursor.
 A pre-Christian origin is indicated by St George’s Day being April 23, which, being May 4 before the major calender change in 1752, would have been the final day of what originally was a five-day May celebration as with ‘Celtic’ major festivals.
 It’s celebrated across Europe and even into Georgia and Russia — beyond the reach of the Catholic and into the realms of the Orthodox Church.
 Furthermore, in the Orthodox church, St George is celebrated not only additionally but more importantly on November 3, which is precisely at the end of the ancient festival diametrically opposite on the calendar to that in May.
 The inference must be that St George represents or is associated with a deity pertaining to both of the two most important ‘Celtic’ festivals of Beltane and Samhain: presiding over the start of both the ’light’ and ‘dark’ (half) years of the ‘Celtic’ pastoral calendar — not the agrarian calendar of ‘the farmer’ that the assumed Greek etymology of George would have us believe.
 There is of course the possibility that the representation or association originates prior to ’Celtic’ times or more widely than among ‘Celtic’ peoples, but this is unlikely given the antiquity and the geographical spread of proto-’Celtic’ language and peoples.
 Most likely, then, George is associated with the pan-’Celtic’ deity Brigid (various spellings) or her predecessor in the evolution of myth.
 As with Robin (Hood) and (King) Arthur, (St) George in effect may well be a go-between figure, bridging the divide between mankind and the supernatural, representing the ‘king’ in regeneration mythology.
 This last anyway would seem the case from St George’s role in traditional seasonal English mummers plays, the main focus of which is St George’s death in combat and his subsequent revival.
 As Peter Millington outlined in 2017 (in a chapter in the book by Michael Heaney, Percy Manning: The Man Who Collected Oxfordshire): “These plays are often said to dramatize the legend of Saint George and the Dragon, but Dragons are in fact very rare.
 Saint George is often King George or Prince George or a completely different potentate, and his opponent may be a Turkish Knight or a soldier ʹSlasher ʹ or any of a number of characters.
 And when it comes to the fight, the hero is as likely to be killed as his opponent.
 In fact the variety of antagonists is so great that the only certain purpose of the dispute is to provide a body for the Doctor, who is the one constant character in the hundreds of versions that have been collected nationwide.”